wei2912/wei2912.github.io/index.md

 of the blog is inspired by [Mike Bostock](https://bost.ocks.org/mike)'s website.

-The website is hosted on [Netlify](https://www.netlify.com/), and I used these software to build the website:
+The website is hosted on [GitHub Pages](https://pages.github.com/), and I used these software to build the website:

 * [Hakyll](https://jaspervdj.be/hakyll), a static site generator written in Haskell which allows for great flexibility in the building of pages